 This shift has altered the perception of premium chocolates as consumers become more health-conscious.
 Europe dominates the chocolate market, with Russia being the largest consumer base, followed by Germany, the United Kingdom, and France.
 While major manufacturers still hold the most sway in the industry, European consumers are generally willing to pay a bit more for these high-end chocolates with less sugar and higher cocoa content.

-Here are some facts and statistics about the UK chocolate industry:
+Here are some facts and statistics about the UK chocolate industry in 2021:

-- The global chocolate and confectionery production industry has a market size (measured by revenue) of £78bn in 2021.
+- The global chocolate and confectionery production industry has a market size (measured by revenue) of £78bn.

 - The market size of the industry has declined faster than the rest of the economy in general.